sgys banner books

 Just WHAT does preferring others ABOVE ourselves mean?
 How does that work itself out in our daily lives?

 Are you living according to Christ’s teachings, OR, are you deceived into thinking you are following Him who is the only way to Heaven while setting aside, neglecting, and even shunning what He taught?
-(Mark 8:38; John 14:15, 21; Titus 1:16; 1 John 2:3-6) If I am to love my neighbor “as myself” (equally) and even prefer others “BETTER THAN” myself, why would I keep two houses when I knew of another member of Christ’s body was without a home?
+Check out Mark 8:38; John 14:15, 21; Titus 1:16; 1 John 2:3-6.
+If I am to love my neighbor “as myself” (equally) and even prefer others “BETTER THAN” myself, why would I keep two houses when I knew another member of Christ’s body was without a home?
 WHY would I keep earthly investments or items that could be sold and the money given to those in need?
 I simply wouldn’t.
 The same goes for other possessions and money.
 Compare your Christianity to the earliest believers in Christ to see if you are authentic.
 Read Acts 2:44-45; 4:32-35.

 The earliest disciples of Jesus were living according to His Word.
-They were preferring other believers “BETTER THAN themselves.”
-(Golden Rule; Philippians 2:3-5) As true disciples of Jesus, they were naturally doing unto others as they would have them do to themselves if they were in the same need or situation.
+They were preferring other believers “BETTER THAN themselves” (Golden Rule; Philippians 2:3-5).
+As true disciples of Jesus, they were naturally doing unto others as they would have them do to themselves if they were in the same need or situation.

 Applying the Golden Rule in Your Thoughts and Attitudes Towards Others